 In conjunction with the University's commitment to building Christlike character, the Master of Science degree program in Educational Leadership exists to prepare students to become instructional leaders in Christian schools.
 The program provides research-based instruction and practical experience in areas such as personnel supervision and development, pupil personnel services and school management practices.
-This program requires 33 credits.
+This program requires 33 credits and does not lead to licensure for the state of South Carolina.